 In response to the effects of the COVID-19 outbreak, the University received federal funding from the Higher Education Emergency Relief Fund ("HEERF").
 This fund was established for emergency aid grants to students for expenses related to the disruption of campus operations due to COVID-19 and direct aid to higher educational institutions to cover certain costs associated with the significant changes to the delivery of instruction due to COVID-19.
 Pepperdine received funding from HEERF I (Coronavirus Aid, Relief, and Economic Security Act), HEERF II (Coronavirus Response and Relief Supplemental Appropriations Act), and HEERF III (American Rescue Plan Act).

-During fiscal year 2020, Pepperdine was notified and recognized \$3.6 million in total HEERF I federal funding.
-Consistent with the terms of the certification, Pepperdine used 50% of the funds received to provide emergency financial aid grants directly to students.
-During fiscal year 2021, Pepperdine was notified and recognized \$5.5 million in total HEERF II federal funding.
-Consistent with the terms of the certification, Pepperdine used \$1.8 million of the funds received to provide emergency financial aid grants directly to students.
-The University directed the \$1.8 million to cover students' expenses related to the disruption of campus operations due to the coronavirus, including eligible expenses such as food, housing, course materials, technology, health care, and childcare.
-The University directed the remaining funds to cover the institutional lost revenue and additional costs related to the disruption of campus operations due to the coronavirus.
-During fiscal year 2021, Pepperdine was notified of \$9.7 million in total HEERF III federal funding, none of which was recognized.
-The University is currently directing these funds consistent with the terms of the certifications.
+During fiscal year 2021, Pepperdine recognized approximately \$5.5 million in total HEERF II federal funding.
+Consistent with the terms of the certification, the University used \$1.8 million of the funds received to provide emergency financial aid grants directly to students.
+The University used the remaining \$3.7 million to cover the institutional lost revenue and additional costs related to the disruption of campus operations due to the coronavirus.
+During fiscal year 2022, Pepperdine recognized approximately \$9.6 million in total HEERF III federal funding.
+Consistent with the terms of the certification, the University used \$4.8 million of the funds received to provide emergency financial aid grants directly to students.
+The University used the remaining \$4.8 million to cover additional costs related to the disruption of campus operations due to the coronavirus.